-All TA’s are required to complete the Teaching Assistant Training and Evaluation Program (TATEP).
-To meet the University Level training requirement, all TA’s will be required to attend the Teaching Assistant Institute (TAI) sponsored by the Center for Teaching Excellence.
-Training for new TA positions are held each fall and spring semester.
-For additional information, students may contact the Center of Teaching Excellence for a complete schedule.
+All TAs are required to complete the Teaching Assistant Training and Evaluation Program (TATEP) and attend the Teaching Assistant Institute (TAI) sponsored by the Center for Teaching Excellence.
+The TAI training must be taken before a new TA can teach and the training sessions are held each fall and spring semester.

-If you have any questions please contact Lindsay Stroup.
+If you have any questions please contact Lindsay Hutchins.

 |Spring: Lee A. Fitzgerald, Gary Voelker|